 NICKEL

-Nickel has high electrical conductivity.
+Nickel also has high electrical conductivity.

 Nickel is ideal for high-use components because of its durability.
 It's an economical choice for corrosion resistance.